AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration.md

     * Choose **Marketing** for promotional text messages: these messages require user consent.
     * Choose **Transactional** for non-commercial messages such as order confirmation, password reset notifications, or delivery information for example.

-    When creating a SMS message, you must choose a valid channel surface matching the category you selected for your message.
+    When creating a SMS/MMS, you must choose a valid channel surface matching the category you selected for your message.

     >[!CAUTION]
     >